ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * AlgorithmID = "ACE-CoAP-DTLS-key-derivation"
 * PartyUInfo = PartyVInfo = ( null, null, null )
-* keyDataLength is a uint equal the length of the symmetric key shared between C and RS in bits
+* keyDataLength needs to be defined by the application
 * protected MUST be a zero length bstr
 * other is a zero length bstr
 * SuppPrivInfo is omitted